atqraxiaa/Grow-a-Garden-Macro/README.md

 ## Troubleshooting

 - Ensure Roblox is running and logged in.
-- Verify your monitor resolution and scaling.
+- Avoid moving your mouse while the macro is running.
+- Disable Shift Lock in your Roblox window.
 - Check that all required files in `Lib` and `Assets` are present.
 - Use the **Help** tab in the GUI for guidance and links.
 - For issues, visit the GitHub repository or contact the author.